Kuadrant/kuadrant-operator/doc/auth.md

     group: gateway.networking.k8s.io
     kind: HTTPRoute / Gateway
     name: myroute / mygateway

-  # Selectors of HTTPRouteRules within the targeted HTTPRoute that activate the AuthPolicy.
-  # Each element contains a HTTPRouteMatch object that will be used to select HTTPRouteRules that include at least
-  # one identical HTTPRouteMatch.
-  # The HTTPRouteMatch part does not have to be fully identical, but the what's stated in the selector must be
-  # identically stated in the HTTPRouteRule.
-  # Do not use it on AuthPolicies that target a Gateway.
-  routeSelectors:
-  - matches:
-    - path:
-        type: PathPrefix
-        value: "/admin"

   # Additional dynamic conditions to trigger the AuthPolicy.
   # Use it for filtering attributes not supported by HTTPRouteRule or with AuthPolicies that target a Gateway.